Krishnawasthi/Stream-APIs/README.md

 ### 2. Intermediate Operations

 These transform or filter the stream.
+## it takes one Stream as an input and gives another stream as an output
 ## by the intermediate you cam create the chain of streams.

 Examples: